-The operational effectiveness of key controls is assessed through the RCSA performed by risk management as well as through audits, reviews, SOX testing and other monitoring activities performed by Internal Audit, Compliance and other functions within the Company.
+The operational effectiveness of key controls is assessed through the RCSA performed by the Risk Management function as well as through audits, reviews, SOX testing and other monitoring activities performed by Internal Audit, Compliance and other functions within the Company.
 Key controls are prioritised for regular assessment, with the remainder of the control framework being subject to annual or biennial assessment as a minimum.

-B.3.2.9 Economic Capital Modelling
+B.3.2.9 Stochastic Modelling